 Around here, that typically means the management staff of the Canucks or some other NHL team.
 These are a group of people who have been involved in hockey for their entire lives.
 They played the game; they were in the dressing rooms; they battled out there on the ice.
 They are real, authentic Hockey Men.
 Therefore, they have an understanding of what it takes to win in this league, making them ideal candidates to assemble the right group of players and subsequently deploy them in an ideal fashion.

+The assumption at the core of this issue is that being a general manager is an authority in hockey, their opinions are automatically correct.
 There are some serious issues with this assumption.
 First and foremost, it assumes that experience in the hockey world provides one with a level of expertise in all areas connected to hockey, including management.
 There’s a pretty big leap of logic required to believe that playing a sport makes you automatically good at skills like business management, asset evaluation, and market analysis.

 Unfortunately, that doesn’t stop fans and even media from countering criticism with responses like “he knows better because he’s played the game and been around it his whole life!”
 Worse yet is the throwaway line from NHL insiders that “league source X appreciates player Z, so why don’t you?”.
 I’m sure he’s not the only one, but I’ve caught TSN’s Pierre LeBrun dropping this one a couple of times concerning Gudbranson lately, most recently on Tuesday following the extension.